-- 1. Clean frequently with high-pressure water from a hose.
+- 1. Clean frequently with high pressure water from a hose.
 The use of a mild detergent will speed the cleaning process.
-Do not clean with abrasives, abrasive brushes, steel wool, scouring pads or strong chemicals, such as acids or alkaline products.
-Never spray cold water on extremely hot wheels.
-Always allow time to cool before cleaning. - 2.
-When tires are removed, the entire wheel must be cleaned and inspected.
-With a brush, remove any foreign products from the tire side of the wheel (portion of the wheel that supports the tire).
-Do not use an abrasive brush to remove dirt, corrosion or other foreign products from the Dura-Bright® wheel surfaces.
-It is recommended to generously coat the entire air chamber surface with an approved surface protectant and lubricate each time the tire is removed (see the recommendations in the Alcoa Technical Data brochure).
+Use no harsh alkaline cleaners. - 2.
+When tires are removed the entire wheel must be cleaned and inspected.
+With a wire brush, remove any foreign products from the tire side of the rim.
+Do not use a wire brush to remove dirt and corrosion products from the appearance surface of the wheel.
+Generously coat the entire air chamber surface with an approved surface protectant and lubricant each time the tire is removed.